plone/documentation/manage/upgrading/version_specific_migration/p4x_to_p5x_upgrade.rst

 This defines the compiled resource used in production mode.

-But, it's a bit more work
+But, It's A Bit More Work
 ~~~~~~~~~~~~~~~~~~~~~~~~~

 Yes, we know.
 We tried very hard to figure out the easiest way to modernize Plone's JavaScript development stack.
 The old, sequential inclusion is not useful these days.

 That being said, adding resources, bundles and compiling them can all be done Through The Web(TTW) in the new Resource Registries configuration panel.
-That way you can turn on development mode, compile your resources and then copy that compiled version into your package for distribution and not need to know any newfangled nodejs technologies like grunt, gulp, bower, npm, etc.
+That way you can turn on development mode, compile your resources and then copy that
+compiled version into your package for distribution and not need to know any newfangled
+nodejs technologies like grunt, gulp, bower, npm, etc.

-Updating non-AMD scripts
+Updating Non-AMD Scripts
 ------------------------

-If you are not including your JavaScript in the Resource Registries and just need it to work alongside Plone's JavaScript because you're manually including the JavaScript files in one way or another(page templates, themes), there are a number of techniques available to read on the web that describe how to make your scripts conditionally work with AMD.
+If you are not including your JavaScript in the Resource Registries and
+need it to work alongside Plone's JavaScript because you're manually including the JavaScript
+files in one way or another(page templates, themes), there are a number of techniques available
+to read on the web that describe how to make your scripts conditionally work with AMD.

 For the sake of this post, I will describe one technique used in Plone core to fix the JavaScript.

-The change we'll be investigating can be seen with `in a commit to plone.app.registry <https://github.com/plone/plone.app.registry/commit/ad904f2d55ea6e45bb983f1fcc12ead7a191f50a>`_. plone.app.registry has a control panel that allows some Ajax searching and modals for editing settings.
+The change we'll be investigating can be seen with `in a commit to plone.app.registry <https://github.com/plone/plone.app.registry/commit/ad904f2d55ea6e45bb983f1fcc12ead7a191f50a>`_.

+plone.app.registry has a control panel that allows some Ajax searching and modals for editing settings.

-To utilize the dependency management that AMD provides and have the JavaScript depend on jQuery, we can wrap the script in an AMD `require` function.
+To utilize the dependency management that AMD provides and have the JavaScript depend on jQuery,
+we can wrap the script in an AMD `require` function.

-This function allows you to define a set of dependencies and a function that takes as arguments, those dependencies you defined.
+This function allows you to define a set of dependencies and a function that takes as arguments,
+those dependencies you defined.
 After the dependencies are loaded, the function you defined is called.

 Example: